Prince's Bay, Staten Island: History

+Demographics

+For census purposes, the New York City Department of City Planning classifies Prince's Bay as part of a larger Neighborhood Tabulation Area called Annadale-Huguenot-Prince's Bay-Woodrow SI0304.
+This designated neighborhood had 40,534 inhabitants based on data from the 2020 United States Census.
+This was an increase of 2,374 persons (6.2%) from the 38,160 counted in 2010.
+The neighborhood had a population density of 9.9 inhabitants per acre (14,500/sq mi; 5,600/km2).

+The racial makeup of the neighborhood was 82.1% (33,263) White (Non-Hispanic), 0.7% (299) Black (Non-Hispanic), 5.9% (2,372) Asian, 2.3% (945) from some other race or from two or more races.
+Hispanic or Latino of any race were 9.0% (3,655) of the population.

+According to the 2020 United States Census, this area has many cultural communities of over 1,000 inhabitants.
+These groups are residents who identify as Puerto Rican, English, Polish, Russian, Chinese, German, Irish, and Italian.

+Most inhabitants are higher-aged adults: 28.5% are between 45 and 64 years old.
+74.1% of the households had at least one family present.
+Out of the 14,464 households, 58.0% had a married couple (23.3% with a child under 18), 3.9% had a cohabiting couple (1.2% with a child under 18), 14.8% had a single male (1.4% with a child under 18), and 23.2% had a single female (3.5% with a child under 18).
+32.5% of households had children.
+In this neighborhood, 26.3% of non-vacant housing units are renter-occupied.

 Points of interest

 The Abraham Manee House is one of the oldest houses in the five boroughs of New York City.
 The beams in the oldest part of the house date to 1670, while that part of the building is dated to 1690.
 Although designated a New York City Landmark by the NYC Preservation Committee (currently marked as endangered by the LPC), it seems that the local landlord, Leo Tallo, wishes to demolish it to build more townhouses.
 The house is located at 509 Seguine Avenue.

 The Seguine Mansion is a historic house with an equestrian center with peacocks and horses.
 Some parts of the home date back to 1670 and have been deemed endangered by the New York City's Preservation Committee.

 Wolfe's Pond Park and Lemon Creek Park are located in Prince's Bay.
 These parks contain children's playgrounds, open fields for outdoor sports such as football, baseball and soccer.
 These parks also contain running trails and divided dog parks for big and little dogs.

 The House at 5910 Amboy Road was listed on the National Register of Historic Places in 1982.